gamma-opt/website_research_team/content/authors/g_helmi-hankimaa/_index.md

 - Research Assistants
 ---

-My research is focused on developing the [Decision Programming](https://github.com/gamma-opt/DecisionProgramming.jl) framework for solving multi-stage decision problems under uncertainty.
-My current focus is implementing and testing a tighter formulation of the problem.
+Helmi is a doctoral student researching decision-making under uncertainty.
+Her current focus is modelling decision-making in electricity and reserve markets.
+She has previously participated in developing the [Decision Programming](https://github.com/gamma-opt/DecisionProgramming.jl) Julia package for solving multi-stage decision problems under uncertainty.
+She has also utilised Decision Programming to optimise the allocation of preventative care for coronary heart disease.

-In my previous research, I have applied Decision Programming in optimising the decision making process involved in allocating preventative care for coronary heart disease.
-This particular problem is challenging due to the multiple decision stages, endogenous uncertainties and the large size of the model.
-Now the goal is to develop Decision Programming so that problems such as this one can be solved more efficiently.